Gordon Sondland: Trump impeachment trial

 During the Impeachment trial of Donald Trump which began on January 16, 2020, and ended on February 5, The Washington Post wrote that Sondland's House testimony played a "central role" in the trial, reporting that House testimony was used both for and against a case for Trump's alleged attempt to use a quid pro quo to persuade Zelensky to deliver dirt on Biden in exchange for congressional funding for Ukraine.
-Lead impeachment manager Adam Schiff opened with a Sondland statement in which he said, “Was there a quid pro quo?
-As I testified previously with regard to the requested White House call and the White House meeting, the answer is yes.”
-But Trump's attorneys used Sondland's earlier statement wherein he said that Trump told him that he wanted “no quid pro quo” and what they saw as Sondland's "tendency to portray his uninformed opinions and presumptions as fact."
-Actor Will Ferrell portrayed Sondland alongside Alec Baldwin’s Donald Trump on Saturday Night Live’s cold open.
+Lead impeachment manager Adam Schiff opened with a Sondland statement in which he said: "Was there a quid pro quo?
+As I testified previously with regard to the requested White House call and the White House meeting, the answer is yes."
+But Trump's attorneys used Sondland's earlier statement wherein he said that Trump told him that he wanted "no quid pro quo" and what they saw as Sondland's "tendency to portray his uninformed opinions and presumptions as fact".
+Actor Will Ferrell portrayed Sondland alongside Alec Baldwin's Donald Trump on Saturday Night Live's cold open.

 Removal from office

 On February 7, 2020, two days after Trump's acquittal, Sondland was recalled from his post, effective immediately.
 Several news outlets reported that a group of Republican senators, including Susan Collins, Thom Tillis, Ron Johnson, and Martha McSally, believed that the president was wrong to recall Sondland.
 According to Politico, Senator Johnson called Sondland a “patriot” and said he would have preferred if Sondland was allowed to leave on his own terms.
 Another House witness, Lieutenant Colonel Alexander Vindman, was fired on the same day.
 In a statement Sondland said he was "grateful to President Trump for having given me the opportunity to serve" and to Mike Pompeo for his support.
 He called the time he had served "the highlight of my career."

 In May 2021, Sondland sued Pompeo and the government for $1.8 million, asserting the State Department reneged on its promise to pay his legal fees.
-In February 2025, following a trial, the US government capitulated to Sondland and agreed to pay his settlement demand, which covered nearly all of his claim.
+In February 2025, following a trial, the U.Sf government capitulated to Sondland and agreed to pay his settlement demand, which covered nearly all of his claim.